cacheflowe/Launchpad-MIDI-Metronome/README.md

 * Use Ableton's internal file browser to find the .mid file.
 * Create a MIDI track, name it Metronome, and drop the MIDI file into your track.
 * You may want to use [cmd/ctrl + e] to disable all of the stop buttons on your MIDI track, since using a "scene launch" button may turn off your metronome.
+* You also may want to set the "Track Delay" to tune the clip to respond more precisely to the audio.
+I set mine to about -100ms.
 * Go to the i/o settings panel for your MIDI track, and set the output to the Launchpad.
 * Press play, and enjoy the 4-bar metronome pattern.